Apply for an Oilfield and Natural Gas Equipment Trading License in Dubai

 Safety and personal protective equipment specific to oilfield environments

-The licence does not cover the physical installation, maintenance, or servicing of equipment; those activities require separate technical or contracting licences.
+The license does not cover the physical installation, maintenance, or servicing of equipment; those activities require separate technical or contracting licenses.

-This licence is well suited to a wide range of businesses and entrepreneurs, including:
+This license is well suited to a wide range of businesses and entrepreneurs, including:

 International manufacturers seeking a regional distribution hub